 Bulk citrus peel granules can be purchased to save on time.

 Make Your Own Vitamin C Powder

-- Slice or grate lemon peel.
+- Slice or grated lemon peel.
 I usually grate my peels with a microplane grater and allow it to sit in a window for a few days.
 If you cut your peels into long strips, you can also use a dehydrator and the heat from the dehydrator will not harm the enzymes.
-This method is also ideal if you want to store your dried peels in a closed canning jar for longer term storage for up to 1 year.
+This method is also ideal if you want to store your dried peels in a closed canning jar for longer-term storage for up to 1 year.

 - When you are ready to use your dried peels, break up peels into smaller pieces.
 If the peels are large, break apart and use a coffee grinder.
 If the peels are small enough, use a mortar and pestle to powder the peels.

 - Use 1 rounded teaspoon for a daily supply of organic vitamin C complex, rutin, hesperidin, and bioflavonoids than your body needs for the day, regardless of your size.

 Add 1 rounded teaspoon your favorite beverage, smoothie or on top of salads.
 Caution: Be careful about adding this powder to hot drinks or meals as the heat destroys the enzymes.

 In a survival situation, if you are not lucky enough to have invested in a few citrus trees, you can also make pine needle tea to provide you with vitamin C, but the above method is a tastier option.

 To conclude, investing in vitamin supplements is very important in order to maintain a healthy body, and ensure your energy levels are at their peak in the event of a long-term emergency.
 Further, making your own vitamin C powder will allow it to be fully absorbed into your body without any added fillers.
 Start making a point to keep your body as healthy as possible using as many natural foods as possible.